Addressing type Ia supernova color variability with a linear spectral template: Cosmology results for PETS

-In Fig.~\ref{fig:hg_mass_dep} we show the light-curve fit parameters $x_1$, $x_2$ and the HD residues dependence with host galaxy mass.
-The dependence seen here resemble that observed for SALT2 $x_1$ and $c$ parameters reported in \citet{Scolnic2018}.
-The binned scatter points show a preference for positive values of $x_1$ and negative values of $x_2$ for lower host galaxy masses and the opposite for higher masses, growing/declining in a linear fashion, while the HD residues again does not exhibit any dependence.
+The dependencies seen here for light-curve fit parameters $x_1$, $x_2$, and HD residues with host galaxy mass resemble that observed for SALT2' $x_1$ parameter reported in \citet{Scolnic2018}, with opposite sign.
+The binned scatter points show a preference for slightly lower values of $x_1$ for lower host galaxies' mass.
+While for $x_2$, the higher positive values are observed for more massive host galaxies.
+Regarding the HD residues, it again does not exhibit any dependence (See Fig.~\ref{fig:hg_mass_dep_pca} in Appendix \ref{ap:pcacosm_cont}).